 The mashup of ingredients (and provocative terminology) suggests Cincinnati chili is some late-night dorm room experiment gone viral.
 In actuality, it’s been around since 1922.
 A Macedonian immigrant developed the dish after Greek food failed to entice the area’s largely German population.
 His venture into more accessible cuisine gave way to “spaghetti chili” topped with cheese.
 Eventually, his former employees started their own companies, including Skyline and Gold Star, which are currently the biggest Cincinnati chili parlor chains.

 Locals eat thousands of plates of their namesake chili every day.
-It’s nine-figure business around Cincinnati.
+It’s a nine-figure business around Cincinnati.
 If you’re on board with spaghetti, bolognese, and grated cheese, you’ll understand the appeal—just don’t anticipate chili con carne.
 And if you can’t bring yourself to ask your server for an any-way, order a Coney.
 It’s chili on top of a hotdog.

 Need to Know